 Debbie Terranova is a writer of contemporary and historical fiction.
 She specialises in ‘fiction with a conscience’, meaning fictional stories that are inspired by true events or controversial issues.
 Of particular interest is the struggle of non-British migrants and women in the mid-twentieth century.

-Enemies within these Shores is historical fiction, inspired by a shocking true story about the internment of civilians in Australia during World War Two.
+Enemies within these Shores is historical fiction, inspired by a shocking true story about internment in Australia during the Second World War.